Dell World Focus on Data Center and Its Place in the Cloud

-Updates to the Active System Manager software in Dell's center appliances use technology that Dell acquired when it recently bought Gale Technologies, a provider of cloud and data center management software.
-Active System Manager now has the capability to deploy virtual clusters for computing and storage in a much more efficient manner than previously, the company said, and a new memory-based, "tier zero" storage offers faster access to cached data.
+Updates to the Active System Manager software in Dell's center use technology that Dell acquired when it recently bought Gale Technologies, a provider of cloud and data center management software.
+Active System Manager now has the capability to deploy virtual clusters for computing and in a much more efficient manner than previously, the company said, and a new memory-based, "tier zero" storage offers faster access to cached data.

 Increasing OpenStack Commitment

-Active Infrastructures, a set of infrastructure solutions to simplify deployment of applications, virtual desktop infrastructures and private clouds was unveiled by the company in October.
+Active Infrastructures, a set of solutions to simplify deployment of applications, virtual desktop infrastructures and private clouds was unveiled by the company in October.
 It has been targeted at data centers using x86 servers, and can be provided either as pre-integrated systems, or, through Active System architectures, as frameworks for creating virtualized infrastructures.

 The company also announced that it is increasing its commitment to public and private cloud products based on the open source OpenStack package that has received wide-scale support from such companies as IBM, Cisco, Hewlett-Packard and Intel.
 The company is releasing a technical preview of its private cloud offering with OpenStack, called Dell Cloud Dedicated.
 Dell said that using OpenStack as the primary platform "offers customers the benefits of scalability, self-service access and a consumption-based model."

 Dell was an early participant in the OpenStack effort, along with Citrix, NASA and Rackspace.
-The company said it will still, however, offer some cloud products based on technologies such as VMware or Azure, and will continue to offer solutions for "any type of cloud."
+The company said it will still, however, offer some cloud products based on technologies such as VMware or Microsoft Azure, and will continue to offer solutions for "any type of cloud."

 'Focus on Customer Choice'